infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 ## Global Comparison of Health Standards in Residential Care

-Rainbow[^2] Homes has documented different national standards for children in institutional care across multiple countries
+Rainbow[^2] Homes has documented different national standards for children in institutional care across multiple countries.

 ### India
 - No documented protocols on health standards for children in India.
 - In India we have to have to build standards with specific understanding of children were homeless when developing health protocols for them.
 Set of underpinning principles on which services should be based as well as outline some key standards that need to be implemented